-Volkswagen de Mexico redesign its Sustainability Strategy basing it on two main pillars, Environmental responsibility and Social responsibility looking to position our company in the best places of reputation in the country.
+Volkswagen de Mexico redesigned its Sustainability Strategy basing it on two main pillars, Environmental responsibility and Social responsibility looking to position our company in the best places of reputation in the country.

-Our main objectives are to attend the environmental and social needs of the communities around our factories through the volunteering of our employees.
+Our main objective is to attend the environmental and social needs of the communities around our factories, in the states of Puebla and Guanajuato.

-“Volkswagen supports biodiversity protection projects with the contest "Volkswagen, for the love of Mexico", awarding this year the winner, a biologist that seeks to protect the Jaguar and its habitat in the mountains of the state of Guerrero”
+“Volkswagen supports biodiversity protection projects with the contest “Volkswagen, for the love of Mexico”, awarding this year the winner, a biologist that seeks to protect the Jaguar and its habitat in the mountains of the state of Guerrero.”
+In 2020, the especial edition of this contest called Por Amor a México Chav@s received 76 projects from youth scientists.
+The project dedicated to bring attention to birds of prey was the winner.

 “Volkswagen, for the Love of México”